OliverKrr/gtest-runner/FEATURES.md

 ![](resources/screenshots/screen.png)

-A Qt5 based automated test-runner and Graphical User Interface for Google Test unit tests
+A Qt5 based automated test-runner and Graphical User Interface for our Google Test unit tests.
+The following feature list is currently not up-to-date.

 ## Automatic test running